FictitiousFrode/AIF/Readme.txt

  * Erotic Story Actions provides the necessary actions writing a story-style, where each action performed is a "complete" action, similar to how ADRIFT games usually operate.
- * Kinky Story Actions an upcoming extension that is meant to complement Erotic Story Actions with actions required for BDSM-inspired gameplay.
+ * Kinky Story Actions is an early beta extension that is meant to complement Erotic Story Actions with actions required for BDSM-inspired gameplay.
 This includes support for bondage, spanking and gagging.
- * Sexual Simulation System is a future part of the framework that will provide a more TADS-like experience, with arousal and lasting penetration.

 The Clothing extensions provide two differing ways of providing clothing for characters in your story: